Suppose you’re a seller contemplating selling a home with solar panels.

-If you’re seller contemplating selling your home and you have solar panels, you’ll need to know the basic lending guidelines (that apply to any future buyers) before you go thru the aggravation of listing you home!
+In that case, you’ll need to know the basic lending guidelines (that apply to any future buyers) before you go through the aggravation of listing your home!

-Sellers have only one option: to pay off the solar lease(s) at the close of escrow; which most sellers can’t or reluctant to do so.
+Sellers have only one option: to pay off the solar lease(s) at the close of escrow, which most sellers can’t or are reluctant to do.

 Despite what is being touted to the homeowner, properties with Property Assessed Clean Energy (PACE) & Home Energy Renovation Opportunity (HERO) aren’t eligible for Fannie/Freddie/FHA/VA financing without the solar lease being paid off.

-That because the lease is really a lien (on title ) and have a “super-priority lien” position that can be found on the title companies prelim.
+That’s because the lease is really a lien (on title ) and has a “super-priority lien” position that can be found on the title company’s prelim.

 As a seller, not disclosing either of these 2 types of leases, crashes the transaction may have legal ramifications for your agent and your broker.